ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_colorectalcancer/concept_model.rst

 ..
 [Henrikson-et-al-2015]
    Henrikson NB, Webber EM, Goddard KA, et al. Family history and the natural history of colorectal cancer: systematic review.
 Genet Med 2015; 17: 702–12.
 ..
-[Yang-et-al-2014]
+[Hong-et-al-2018]
+   Hong W, Dong L, Stock S, Basharat Z, Zippi M, Zhou M. Prevalence and characteristics of colonic adenoma in mainland China.
+Cancer Manag Res 2018;
+   10: 2743–55.
+..
+[Huang-et-al-2019]
-   Yang MH, Rampal S, Sung J, et al. The Prevalence of Colorectal Adenomas in Asymptomatic Korean Men and Women.
-Cancer Epidemiol Biomarkers Prev 2014;
+   Huang J, Pang TWY, Leung C, et al. Prevalence of colorectal neoplasia in an average-risk Chinese population: a systematic review and meta-analysis.
-   23: 499–507.
+   The Lancet 2019; 394: S74.
 ..
 [Butterworth-et-al-2006]
    Butterworth AS, Higgins JPT, Pharoah P. Relative and absolute risk of colorectal cancer for individuals with a family history: a meta-analysis.